Define the structure of the content you will create and serve using AEM’s headless capabilities by using Content Fragment Models.

 Using the Content Fragment Model Editor, build your Content Fragment Model by dragging and dropping fields from the Data Types column.

 Once you place a field, you must configure its properties.
 The editor will automatically switch to the Properties tab for the added field where you can provide the mandatory fields.

 When you are finished building your model, tap or click Save.
-The newly-created model is saved in Draft mode.

-The model must be enabled in order to use it (if not already enabled).
 Select the model you just created and then tap or click Enable.

 Confirm enabling the model by tapping or clicking Enable in the confirmation dialog.